chef/knife-vsphere/README.md

 chef gem install knife-vsphere
 ```

-If you're using bundler, simply add Chef and Knife OpenStack to your `Gemfile`:
+If you're using bundler, simply add Chef and `knife-vsphere` to your `Gemfile`:

 ```ruby
 gem 'chef'